radhofan/rv-study-artifacts/README.md

-# An In-depth Study of Runtime Verification Overheads during Software Testing
+# Artifacts for: An In-Depth Study of Runtime Verification Overheads during Software Testing

 ## Appendix
 See [appendix.pdf](appendix.pdf)